croessner/nauthilus-website/docs/about/current-features.md

   (rejecting a request) or doing some other stuff after the request has already been processed.
 - All Lua hooks can use a shared in-memory cache as well as basic Redis support (GET, SET, DEL and EXPIRE).
 - All Lua hooks contain LDAP search functions to incorporate with the LDAP pool, if the LDAP backend is tunred on.
+- A POC for Nauthilus as a replacement in Dovecot >2.4.0 is shown [here](https://github.com/croessner/nauthilus-demo)

 ## Database support aka backends